RoyalIcing/Orb/README.md

 - Define your own custom WebAssembly instructions and abstractions that output to `wat` and `wasm` formats.

 I think of it as like how React’s JSX lets you write dynamic HTML in JavaScript, Orb lets you write dynamic WebAssembly in Elixir.

+- HTML document loaded by the browser running…
+  - JavaScript loading…
+    - React library rendering…
+      - Your components producing…
+        - HTML that then updates document

+- HTML document loaded by the browser running…
+  - JavaScript loading…
+    - React library streaming…
+      - Node.js running on server bundling…
+        - Your server components producing…
+          - JSX & references to client components
+      - Server streamed output & client components rendering…
+        - HTML that then updates document

+- HTML document loaded by the browser running…
+  - JavaScript loading…
+    - WebAssembly module compiled from…
+      - Elixir running on server assembling…
+        - WebAssembly globals, functions, and memory
+    - WebAssembly instance executing and producing…
+        - HTML that then updates document

 ## Status